-This Environmental Impact Statement (EIS) for the Little Cottonwood Canyon Project has been prepared according to the provisions of the National Environmental Policy Act (NEPA) and other laws, regulations, and guidelines of the Federal Highway Administration (FHWA).
+This Environmental Impact Statement (EIS) for the State Route (S.R.)
+210 Project (also called the Little Cottonwood Canyon Project) has been prepared according to the provisions of the National Environmental Policy Act (NEPA) and other laws, regulations, and guidelines of the Federal Highway Administration (FHWA).
 This document conforms to the requirements of the Utah Department of Transportation (UDOT), the project sponsor and lead agency.

-FHWA has assigned its responsibilities under NEPA and other federal environmental laws to UDOT for highway projects in Utah, pursuant to

-23 United States Code Section 327, in a Memorandum of Understanding (MOU) dated January 17, 2017.
-In accordance with the assignment MOU, UDOT is carrying out the environmental review process for the Little Cottonwood Canyon Project in lieu of FHWA and serves as the lead agency in the NEPA process.
+FHWA has assigned its responsibilities under NEPA and other federal environmental laws to UDOT for highway projects in Utah, pursuant to 23 United States Code Section 327, in a Memorandum of Understanding (MOU) dated January 17, 2017.
+In accordance with the assignment MOU, UDOT is carrying out the environmental review process for the Little Cottonwood Canyon EIS in lieu of FHWA and serves as the lead agency in the NEPA process.
 The assignment MOU does not change the roles and responsibilities of any other federal agency whose review or approval is required for the project.
+By preparing this EIS, UDOT also preserves the ability to use federal-aid highway funding or obtain other FHWA approvals.